Our Rapid Rebate Program covers common energy- and demand-saving equipment for your business. For special equipment needs, there are Custom Rebates.

 Only DP&L Business and Government Customers are eligible for Custom Rebates.
 There is no limit on the number of applications that can be submitted, but we ask that you try to consolidate applications whenever possible.

-All custom rebate applications must be submitted in advance, before existing equipment is removed so we can verify your energy baseline.
+All custom rebate applications must be submitted in advance, before existing equipment is removed so DP&L can verify the energy baseline.
 Custom projects that are not pre-approved will be ineligible for a rebate.

 To be eligible for a Custom Rebate, your project must: